 The Springwater Corridor is a free multiuse trail that runs from SE Ivan St. in Portland all the way to Boring, OR.
 The trail is currently 14.2 miles one way.
 This is a great place to go biking, walking, or roller blading.

 Go swimming – There are 8 community pools in Portland offering free swimming this summer.
-To see if there is one near you and for times checkout their website.
-Unfortunately, East Portland Community Center is not offering free swimming, but you can still swim there for cheap.
+To see if there is one near you and for times check out their website.
+Unfortunately, the East Portland Community Center is not offering free swimming, but you can still swim there for cheap.